syncfusion-content/wpf-docs/wpf/ReportDesigner/Getting-Started.md

 You can create a simple application through the Visual Studio Designer with the Syncfusion WPF Report Designer control by using the following steps.

-1.Create a new WPF application in VS2008 or VS2010, and then add the following XAML code.
+1. Create a new WPF application in VS2008 or VS2010, and then add the following XAML code.

 {% highlight xml %}